O'Reilly on Advertising

 O'Reilly on Advertising (2005) was a popular show that was broadcast Saturday mornings on CBC Radio One, running from 11:30 – 12:00pm (half an hour later in Newfoundland).
 Its host was Terry O'Reilly, who is a radio/voiceover director with a lengthy career.
 Its producer and co-creator was fellow adman and broadcaster Mike Tennant.
 "The program explored the world of advertising in a fun and irreverent way," and is essentially a primer on media literacy, illustrating how advertisers create successful (or unsuccessful, as the case may be) radio ads.
 It ran for a total of 25 episodes, not including repeats, and concluded airing on December 31, 2005.

 Some of the topics covered in the series include branding, the effective use of tag-lines, the Lion Advertising Awards at Cannes, and Public Service messages.
 It also examined why some advertising campaigns win or fail, how good copywriting can make a difference, and also trends in ad creativity.

 The show was produced independently for the CBC by Pirate Radio and Television in Toronto.

-A CD set is for sale on the CBC Store website.
-It contains 10 of the 25 episodes and has a cover price of $49.95 Cdn.
-The liner notes for this set indicate that the included episodes are numbers 1, 3, 5, 6, 8, 9, 10, 11, 12, and 13 from the list below.
-The set is currently packaged in a black CD carry case with no external product information other than the set title.

 O'Reilly and Tennant returned to the airwaves in 2006 with a follow-up series called The Age of Persuasion (2006 to 2011).
 They decided to "recalibrate the series", taking a longer view, and gave it the new name.
 The program "explores the countless ways marketers permeate your life, from media, art, and language, to politics, religion, and fashion."